journeadrien/optimal_line/README.md

 # optimal_line

-Repo for Serge's operation line problem.
+Repo for Serge's production line problem.
 The idea is to evaluate the risk of operation line failure due to sickness or accident with limited staff but more trained.